ohnosequences/blast-api/readme.md

 This library provides a typesafe API for the [BLAST](https://en.wikipedia.org/wiki/BLAST) bioinformatics tool based on the [ohnosequences/cosas](https://github.com/ohnosequences/cosas) library.

-For documentation see the code annotations in [docs/](docs/src/main/scala/api).
+For documentation see the code annotations in [docs/](docs/src/main/scala/api) and the [API reference](http://ohnosequences.com/blast-api/docs/api/latest).

-#### Current state

-At the moment the only command that is more or less full-featured is [blastn](docs/src/main/scala/api/commands/blastn.scala.md).
-The others are in progress.

 #### SBT dependency